 If you asked me 1000+ days ago if I thought I would consistently have some redesign, replatform, or migration on my to-do board I would have laughed.
 Not because redesigns make me laugh like Bill #Sebald stories, but because I “left” design for content and marketing back in 2011.

 Even though I’m not a designer, I still get a lot of joy out of redesigns.
 They’re exciting but can easily become a nightmare.

 I’ve talked to a number of peers over the years and found that redesigns (and the lot) are a big challenge.
-Most had some negative experience with this.
+Most had some negative experiences with this.
 Agency friends talked about redesigns coming and going.
 And in-house friends were all too familiar with that one time they redesigned or tried to at least (usually followed by eye rolls, fearful faces, etc.).